iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 3.md

 #### Bootcamp day project 3: Treasure Island
 Make a game.Use conditionals such as if, else, and elif statements to lay out the logic and the story's path in your program.
-Text Snippets:
-"You're at a crossroad.
-Where do you want to go?
-Type 'left' or 'right'."
-You've come to a lake.
-There is an island in the middle of the lake.
-Type "wait" to wait for a boat.
-Type "swim" to swim across.'
-"You arrive at the island unharmed.
-There is a house with 3 doors.
-One red, one yellow and one blue.
-Which colour do you choose?"
-"It's a room full of fire.
-Game Over."
-"You found the treasure!
-You Win!"
-"You enter a room of beasts.
-Game Over."
-"You chose a door that doesn't exist.
-Game Over."
-"You get attacked by an angry trout.
-Game Over."
-"You fell into a hole.
-Game Over."

 ```python
 print("Welcome to Treasure Island.\nYour mission is to find the treasure.")